 Buying fragrance online can feel like a gamble.
-Descriptions make notes sound delicious, reviews can be persuasive, and a bottle can look perfect on the shelf.
+Notes sound delicious, reviews are persuasive and a full bottle can look perfect on the shelf.
 Then it arrives, you spray it twice, and something is not right.
 Maybe it is sweeter than expected.
 Maybe it disappears on your skin.
 Maybe it is beautiful, but only for a version of your life that does not actually exist.

 A perfume subscription sits between a tiny sample and a full bottle.
-With Scent & Co, you can choose 10ml monthly scents from a wide fragrance selection, wear them properly, and learn what suits you before making bigger decisions.
-If you need a starting point, the scent quiz can help narrow the options.
+With the Scent & Co fragrance subscription, you can choose 10ml monthly scents, wear them properly, and learn what suits you before making bigger decisions.
+If you need a starting point, take the scent quiz to narrow your options by taste, season and occasion.

 When a full bottle makes sense